SPEAKING & WRITING with Effectiveness

 24. An expressed thank you is important.
 Expressing thanks to the audience for being present and attentive, and for giving their support, often gains good favor.
 A personally written thank you note after the event to the person who invited you is a small token of appreciation for his or her support, and bears you in good stead with your host.

 These are principles that I strive to follow.
-There still is work to be done in me with them.
+There still is work with them to be done in me.
 They include suggestions from friends who shared their ideas about this document.
 They are cited on the last page following.

 The public speaker who masters most of these principles is a step-ahead of the competition.
 It’s a good way to have the last word, simply by being pleasant to have been at an event.
 It’s another way of creating impressions beyond mere words.